wellwelwel/countty/README.md

 ### 🔑 Personalize your Token

-To use in production, please craete your personal token:
+To use in production, please create your personal token:

 ```sh
 npx wrangler secret put TOKEN # Then press `Enter` to insert your token